NVIDIA/TensorRT/samples/opensource/sampleINT8API/README.md

 To see the full list of available options and their descriptions, use the `-h` or `--help` command line option.
 For example:
 ```
     Usage:
-		./sample_int8_api [--model=model_file] [--ranges=per_tensor_dynamic_range_file] [--image=image_file] [--reference=reference_file] [--data=/path/to/data/dir] [--useDLACore=<int>] [-v or --verbose]
+		./sample_int8_api [-h or --help] [--model=<model file>] [--ranges=<dynamic range file>] [--image=<image file>] [--reference=<reference file>] [--data=<path to data directory>] [--useDLACore=<int>] [-v or --verbose]

 	Help:
 		./sample_int8_api [-h or --help]
-    		-h or --help.
-Display This help information
+			--help, -h                        Display This help information
-            --model=model_file.onnx or /absolute/path/to/model_file.onnx.
-Generate model file using README.md in case it does not exists.
-Default to resnet50.onnx
+            --model=<model file>              Path to the model file (default = resnet50.onnx)
-            --image=image.ppm or /absolute/path/to/image.ppm.
-Image to infer.
-Defaults to airlines.ppm
+			--image=<image file>              Path to the image file to infer (default = airlines.ppm)
-            --reference=reference.txt or /absolute/path/to/reference.txt.
-Reference labels file.
-Defaults to reference_labels.txt
+			--reference=<reference file>      Path to the reference labels file (default = reference_labels.txt)
-            --ranges=ranges.txt or /absolute/path/to/ranges.txt.
-Specify custom per tensor dynamic range for the network.
-Defaults to     resnet50_per_tensor_dynamic_range.txt
+			--ranges=<dynamic range file>     Path to the custom per tensor dynamic range file for the network (default = resnet50_per_tensor_dynamic_range.txt)
-            --write_tensors.
-Option to generate file containing network tensors name.
+			--write_tensors                   Option to generate file containing network tensors name.
 By default writes to network_tensors.txt file.
 To provide user defined file name use additional option --network_tensors_file.
 See --network_tensors_file option usage for more detail.
-            --network_tensors_file=network_tensors.txt or /absolute/path/to/network_tensors.txt.
+			--network_tensors_file=<file>     Path to the network tensors file.
 This option needs to be used with --write_tensors option.
 Specify file name (will write to current execution directory) or absolute path to file name to write network tensor names file.
-Dynamic range corresponding to     each network tensor is         required to run the sample.
-Defaults to network_tensors.txt
+Dynamic range corresponding to each network tensor is required to run the sample (default = network_tensors.txt)
-            --data=/path/to/data/dir.
-Specify data directory to search for above files in case absolute paths to files are not provided.
-Defaults to data/samples/    int8_api/ or         data/int8_api/
+			--data=<path to data dir>         Path to the data directory to search for above files in case absolute paths to files are not provided (default both data/samples/int8_api/ and data/int8_api/)
-            --useDLACore=N. Specify a DLA engine for layers that support DLA.
+			--useDLACore=N                    Specify a DLA engine for layers that support DLA.
 Value can range from 0 to n-1, where n is the number of DLA engines on the platform.
-            --verbose.
-Outputs per tensor dynamic range and layer precision info for the network
+			--verbose                         Enable verbose prints
 ```

 # Models other than ResNet-50 with custom configuration